deeptools/HiCExplorer/docs/content/example_usage.rst

 Visualization of results
 ^^^^^^^^^^^^^^^^^^^^^^^^

-There are two ways to see the resulting matrix, one using `hicPlotMatrix` and the other is using `hicPlotTADs`.
+There are two ways to see the resulting matrix, one using :ref:`hicPlotMatrix` and the other is using :ref:`hicPlotTADs`.
 The first one allows the visualization over large regions while the second one is preferred to see specific parts together with other information, for example genes or bigwig tracks.